preciofishbone/OmniaDocsG2/_build/html/_sources/using-communities/discussions/index.rst.txt

 .. image:: discussion-example.png

-For more information about a colleague, for example contact information, click the name to go the person's Delve page.
+For more information about a colleague, for example contact information, you can click the name.
+The User Profile Card will then open, if it's used within your organization.
+If it's not, the colleague's Delve page will be displayed.

 .. toctree::